-What had been speculated since the end of the disappointing 2020-21 season for the Boston Celtics came to fruition on Friday morning, as new President of Basketball Operations Brad Stevens has traded Kemba Walker to the Oklahoma City Thunder.
-Adrian Wojnarowski was the first to report the news.
+What had been speculated since the end of the disappointing 2020-21 season for the Boston Celtics came to fruition on Friday morning, as Adrian Wojnarowski reports that new President of Basketball Operations Brad Stevens has traded Kemba Walker to the Oklahoma City Thunder.

 In addition to the salary cap relief Boston desired by moving Walker's contract, the Celtics will welcome back old friend Al Horford, who left the Celtics after the 2018-19 season to sign a lucrative contract with the Philadelphia 76ers.
-Horford played a career-low 28 games this season for the Thunder, averaging 14.2 points and 6.7 rebounds a game.
+Horford played a career-low 28 games this season for the Thunder, averaging 14.2 ppg and 6.7 rebounds.

 To sweeten the deal the Celtics included their first-round pick (No. 16) in next month's NBA Draft, as well as a 2025 second-round pick.